Digitova/reactova-framework/README.md

 ## Library Functions

-### Redux
+### Utils
-#### getActionPropertyAsArray
+#### arrayify(object)
-This function is a useful redux helper function for getting an action property as an array.
-If the property was already an array it get's returned.
-If the property was not an array it gets wrapped in one.
+This function wraps an object in an array if it is not already an array.
+If it is already an array then it simply returns the object.

 Example:
 ```